-• the judgement of the Rome Court of Appeal No. 1306/2013, which overturned, on the basis of judicial corruption, the judgement handed down by that same Rome Court of Appeal in 1990, ordering IMI to pay the heir of entrepreneur Nino Rovelli (who passed away in the interim) the sum of approximately 980 billion Italian lire; and the compensation claim put forward by Intesa Sanpaolo (successor to IMI) on the basis of the judgements establishing the criminal liability of the corrupt judge (and his accomplices) and ordering the defendants to provide compensation for damages, referring the question of the amount of such damages to the civil courts.
+- the judgement of the Rome Court of Appeal No. 1306/2013, which overturned, on the basis of judicial corruption, the judgement handed down by that same Rome Court of Appeal in 1990, ordering IMI to pay the heir of entrepreneur Nino Rovelli (who passed away in the interim) the sum of approximately 980 billion Italian lire; and - the compensation claim put forward by Intesa Sanpaolo (successor to IMI) on the basis of the judgements establishing the criminal liability of the corrupt judge (and his accomplices) and ordering the defendants to provide compensation for damages, referring the question of the amount of such damages to the civil courts.

-The Court of Rome therefore proceeded to quantify the financial and non-financial damages due to Intesa Sanpaolo for a total of \in 173 million net of tax and after deduction of the amounts since received by the Bank as part of the settlements with the Rovelli family and with the counterparties Previti and Pacifico.
+The Court of Rome therefore proceeded to quantify the financial and non-financial damages due to Intesa Sanpaolo for a total of €173 million net of tax and after deduction of the amounts since received by the Bank as part of the settlements with the Rovelli family and with the counterparties Previti and Pacifico.

 Given that it was calculated net of tax, the award was grossed up and accounted for net of the amounts relating to: sums already recognised in the balance sheet (but not taken into account in the ruling by the Court of Rome) and to tax credits sold to Intesa Sanpaolo by the Rovelli family by way of settlement.
 These related to taxes previously paid by IMI as a result of the revoked, corrupt ruling, and the fiscal authorities have already been asked to pay them back.
-Consequently, \notin 211 million has been booked in other operating income, along with the related taxes of \notin 62 million.
+Consequently, $\[\in \]$ million has been booked in other operating income, along with the related taxes of $\[\in \]$ 62 million.

-The opposing parties have filed an appeal with a motion for a stay.
-The appeal briefs do not introduce any substantially new issues not considered and deemed groundless by the court.

-In July 2016, the Rome Court of Appeal stayed the enforcement of the judgment of the first instance for the amount exceeding Euro 130 million, in addition to accessory amounts and expenses, and continued the case for the entry of pleadings at the hearing of 12 June 2018.
-As a result of this decision, in December 2016 the Office of the President of the Council of Ministers credited Intesa Sanpaolo with the sum of €131,173,551.58 (corresponding to the €130 million of the order, in addition to legal interest and reimbursement of expenses).
-To avoid dispute, for the time being only the exact amount of the decision, without applying the "gross-up", has been demanded and collected.
+The counterparties lodged an appeal with a motion for a stay.
+The appeal documents do not introduce any essentially new elements beyond those already considered and rejected by the court.
+The first hearing has been held on 19 July 2016.
+At the end of such first hearing of 19 July 2016, the Court of Appeal, by order filed on 25 July 2016, stayed the enforcement of the judgment of the first instance for the amount exceeding Euro 130 million, in addition to accessory amounts and expenses, and continued the case for the entry of pleadings at the hearing of 12 June 2018.
+As a result of the order, the unfavourable appealed judgment remains immediately enforceable up to that limit.
+Intesa Sanpaolo is therefore entitled, in the absence of spontaneous compliance by the obligated parties, to proceed with enforced collection of the claim in question.